Abhishek-yadav04/AgisFL/replit.md

-# CyberShield IR - Enterprise Security Platform
+# AgiesFL - Advanced Federated Learning Security Platform

 ## Overview

-CyberShield IR is a comprehensive cybersecurity incident response platform designed for enterprise environments.
+AgiesFL is a cutting-edge cybersecurity platform that leverages federated learning and AI technologies for distributed threat detection and incident response in enterprise environments.
 It provides real-time threat detection, incident management, and security analytics through a modern web interface.
 The system is built using a full-stack TypeScript architecture with React frontend, Express.js backend, and PostgreSQL database with real-time WebSocket communication.

 ## System Architecture